Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - from
 - alloc

 Q4.
-Which of the following modues is NOT a built-in module in Node?
+Which of the following modules is NOT a built-in module in Node?
 - ftp <<<<-----Correct
 - events
 - dgram